avelica/ready.load/README.markdown

     <script src="//ajax.googleapis.com/ajax/libs/jquery/1.6.1/jquery.min.js"></script>
     <script>!window.jQuery && document.write(unescape('%3Cscript src="/scripts/jquery.js"%3E%3C/script%3E'))</script>
-    <script src="/scripts/load.js?v=1"></script>
+    <script src="/scripts/load.js"></script>

-Now anywhere you would normally use jQuery.ready your can simply use ready.
-The ready function passes the reference to jQuery to make your coding easier.
+Now anywhere on the page you can call the ready function and it will act just like jQuery.ready.
+This is great for template based websites where you need to provide customized functionality on a page but its not worth modifying your common scripts.

     ready(function($){
       $('a').hide();
     });

 You can also do script loading as well.
+Add an additional scripts without modifying your footer.

     ready('/scripts/plugin.js',function($){
       $('a').plugin();
     });

-Along with the standard html5 shim there are a few extra goodies.
+The library also includes a streamlined HTML5 enabler for older browsers.
+It also provides numerous CSS class based references regards to browser and screen width.
+See the feature list about for the complete list.

 Enjoy.

 Credit
 ======